German diaspora: German-language media worldwide

 A visible sign of the geographical extension of the German language is the German-language media outside the German-speaking countries.

 German is the second most commonly used scientific language as well as the third most widely used language on websites after English and Russian.
 Deutsche Welle (German pronunciation: [ˈdɔʏtʃə ˈvɛlə]; "German Wave" in German), or DW, is Germany's public international broadcaster.
 The service is available in 30 languages.
 DW's satellite television service consists of channels in German, English, Spanish, and Arabic.

-German-speaking people living abroad (and people wanting to learn German) can visit the websites of German-language newspapers and TV- and radio stations.
+German-speakers can visit the websites of German-language newspapers and TV- and radio stations.
 The free software MediathekView allows the downloading of videos from the websites of some public German, Austrian, and Swiss TV stations and of the public Franco-German TV network ARTE.
 With the webpage "onlinetvrecorder.com," it is possible to record programs of many German and some international TV stations.

-Note that some material is region-restricted due to legal reasons and cannot be accessed from everywhere in the world.
+Note that some material is region-restricted for legal reasons and cannot be accessed from everywhere in the world.
 Some websites have a paywall or limit the access for free/unregistered users.